aavegotchi/aavegotchi-wiki/posts/en/curve.md

 A token bonding curve (TBC) is a mathematical curve that defines a relationship between price and token supply.

 In a typical TBC, the price increases as the supply of the token increases, and decreases as the supply decreases.
-As the Aavegotchi Bonding Curve was launched through an Aragon Decentralized Autonomous Initial Coin Offering (DAICO), we will be discussing DAICOs as well.
+As the Aavegotchi Bonding Curve was launched through an Aragon Decentralized Autonomous Initial Coin Offering (DAICO), this article discusses DAICOs as well.

 <div class="contentsBox">